Skip to Content

 Add shared project rules directly in your root instruction files:

-• AGENTS.md — Read by Gemini, Codex, and Cursor
+• AGENTS.md — Read by Antigravity, Codex, and Cursor

 • CLAUDE.md — Claude Code’s native project instructions